 Community concern about the portrayal of violence in advertising has been reflected in complaints to Ad Standards.

-In addition, Ad Standards commissioned research into this issue and published a research report on the matter in March 2009.
+Ad Standards commissioned research into this issue and published a comprehensive research report on the matter in March 2009.